 Australian Catholic University is a publicly funded university and we welcome students and staff of all beliefs and backgrounds at our six campuses across Australia.

-ACU graduate success: We are highly ranked by The Good Universities Guide 2016 for getting a full-time job, graduate starting salary and staff qualifications, assuring you a high-quality academic and social experience.
+We are highly ranked by The Good Universities Guide 2018 for Full-Time Employment and Starting Salary, and achieve five stars for Overall Experience, Skills Development and Learner Engagement, assuring you a high-quality academic and social experience.

-Travel the world: ACU is globally connected.
+ACU is globally connected.
 We have relationships with more than 200 universities and educational institutions in over 40 countries around the world.
-More than 1000 ACU students go overseas each year as part of their ACU degree.
+More than 1,000 ACU students go overseas each year as part of their ACU degree.